Archives

 Session 5: Spiritual Care in Elderly Rehabilitation

-Learners will explore ways in which healthcare workers can assist patients to be creative and better confront their feelings of suffering and solitude.
+This session will explore the specific spiritual needs of elderly individuals in rehabilitation.
+It will focus on how healthcare workers can create opportunities for them to engage in creative activities and better confront their feelings of suffering and solitude.

 Session 6: Spiritual Care and Mental Health